The Archives of Ravenwood

 Published on November 4, 2025

-The city nestles among goliath evergreens, towering pillars that climb the northern slopes of the Crescent Mountains as far as memory reaches.
+The city is nestled among goliath evergreens, towering pillars that climb the northern slopes of the Crescent Mountains, and has for as far back as memory reaches.
 Their lush, stygian-green canopies blunt the bite of mountain wind, leaving Ravenwood a rare oasis in the harshest winters.
 The scent of pine hangs perpetually in the air.
 Old-timers swear the very atmosphere carries magickal properties—if such things can exist in the modern world.

 Even in the long winters, the streets hum with life.
 The city seldom sleeps; its age lingers only in its stones.
 Youthful energy, drawn from the throngs of students, pulses through the cold mountain air.